-The dispensary was of an adequate size and was tidy and well organised.
+The main dispensary was of an adequate size and was tidy and well organised.
 Stock was stored neatly on shelves and in pull out drawers.
+The second and third dispensaries were well-equipped and well maintained, as were the other areas of the store including the staff room, stock room and the offices.

 Cleaning was undertaken by pharmacy staff and the pharmacy was clean on the day of the inspection.
 The benches were clear of clutter.
 The pharmacy was light and bright, and temperature was appropriate for the storage and assembly of medicines.